fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

    float64[] joint_values

+.. @Felix:
+   I would omit this extra message type.
+   I think it does not add too much information and could easily be replaced by the following CartesianTrajectory definition:

+..
+Header header
+   CartesianTrajectoryPoint[] points
+   string tcp_frame
+   string[] posture_joint_names
+   float64[] posture_joint_values

 Postures - to solve joint configuration ambiguities - are defined in a separate message type to decouple it from the geometric waypoint definition.
 When assembling those Cartesian points to a trajectory additional posture information should be given.